ashtothesheep/T1A3/README.md

 ## Features

 1. Adding yarn and patterns to database
-2. View patterns and sort through relevant via filters
+2. View patterns and yarn database
 3. Ability to match yarn from stash to patterns available
-4. Project section, has gauge calculator and a row counter
+4. Tools to make suggestions of what to make and meterage calculator

 ## Implementation Plan